-On 23 September, 2016 a communication was sent to the vessels' national authority.
+In September 2016, a communication was sent to the vessels' national authority.
+In February 2017, the vessels' national authority informed the Secretariat that this case is still under investigation.

 As in the previous case, the observer has been suspended from his duties until the end of the investigation by the authorities, and the TTF is considered invalid.